linode/docs/docs/guides/networking/vpn/centos-wireguard-installation-and-configuration/index.md

 image: WireGuard.jpg
 modified_by:
   name: Linode
-title: "How to Install and Configure WireGuard on CentOS 8"
+title: "Installing and Configuring WireGuard on CentOS 8"
-h1_title: "Installing and Configuring WireGuard on CentOS 8"
+title_meta: "How to Install and Configure WireGuard on CentOS 8"
-enable_h1: true
 contributor:
   name: Steven J Vaughan-Nichols
   link: http://www.twitter.com/sjvn